huggingface/lerobot/examples/4_train_policy_with_script.md

     env.task=AlohaTransferCube-v0
 ```

 There's something new here.
-Notice the `.` delimiter used to traverse the configuration hierarchy.
+Notice the `.` delimiter used to traverse the configuration hierarchy. _But be aware that the `defaults` section is an exception.
+As you saw above, we didn't need to write `defaults.policy=act` in the CLI. `policy=act` was enough._

 Putting all that knowledge together, here's the command that was used to train https://huggingface.co/lerobot/act_aloha_sim_transfer_cube_human.